coderefinery/2020-05-06-online/left_column.md

 ### Format

-Hands-on informal and interactive online two-day event with type-along type of presentations, live coding and demos.
+Hands-on informal and interactive online half-day event with type-along type of presentations, live coding and demos.
 Short tutorials alternate with practical exercises.